 - References: list of all texts referenced

-The student must register for the thesis proposal defence no later than the first full week in November of the students 3rd year of studies (7th semester) The proposal defence must take place no later than November 30th of the student’s third year of studies.
-In truly exceptional cases there is the possibility for a new deadline to be established by the student, supervisor, and the thesis committee in collaboration with the Ph.D. committee of the Department of criminology.
-Students requesting this exception must, in collaboration with their supervisor, complete the Doctoral Proposal Defence: Request for Deferral (pdf) form, appended to a supporting letter from their thesis supervisor by the last week in September of the student’s 7th semester.
+The student must submit the thesis proposal no later than September 30th of the students 3rd year of studies (7th semester).
+The proposal defence must take place no later than October 15th of the student’s third year of studies.
+In truly exceptional cases, there is the possibility for a new deadline to be established by the student, supervisor, and the thesis committee in collaboration with the Ph.D. committee of the Department of criminology.
+Students requesting this exception must, in collaboration with their supervisor, complete the Doctoral Proposal Defence: Request for Deferral (pdf) form, appended to a supporting letter from their thesis supervisor by the second week in September of the student’s 7th semester.

-Students whose thesis proposal paper is not accepted for defence by their doctoral committee or who do not submit their paper for the first full week in September of the students 3rd year of studies (7th semester) will not be able to defend their proposal and will be considered to have failed their defense for the first time.
-Students have one additional opportunity to defend their proposal provided they deposit their approved paper appended to the signed “Thesis Proposal Acceptance Form” into their file prior to January 30thfollowing their first trial and defend their thesis proposal before February 25th of their 8th semester of studies.
+Students whose thesis proposal paper is not accepted for defence by their doctoral committee or who do not submit their paper by September 30th of the students 3rd year of studies (7th semester) will not be able to defend their proposal and will be considered to have failed their defense for the first time.
+Students have one additional opportunity to defend their proposal provided they deposit their approved paper appended to the signed “Thesis Proposal Acceptance Form” into their file prior to January 30th following their first trial and defend their thesis proposal before February 15th of their 8th semester of studies.
 Students who do not submit their paper by January 30th will be considered to have failed their defence for the second time and will be withdrawn from the program.